 Does the Bible give an answer to the often asked question whether or not a person can have an evidence of salvation?
 Can a person know if his sins are forgiven or not, or must he wait until Judgment Day to find out?
 It would be most unfortunate and risky to leave this most important question unsettled until then.

 Yes, one may know, and the Lord wants us to be sure that we are saved.
-His invitation is “Come unto me, all ye that labor and are heavy laden, and I will give you rest” (Matthew 11:28).
-He said in John 3:16, “For God so loved the world (sinners, everyone), that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
+His invitation is “Come unto me, all ye that labour and are heavy laden, and I will give you rest” (Matthew 11:28).
+He said in John 3:16, “For God so loved the world [sinners, everyone], that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
 It is true that by nature all have sinned and come short of doing the will of God.

 God gives evidence of forgiveness of sins in various ways.
 Sometimes He says in plain words “thy sins are forgiven thee” (Luke 5:20).
 If our sins are forgiven us, we have peace with God.
-“Therefore being justified by faith we have peace with God through our Lord Jesus Christ” (Romans 5:1).
-(Having been “confirmed” or “baptized” or “being a member of a church” does not constitute a new birth).
-“Therefore if any man be in Christ, He is a new creature: old things have passed away: behold, all things are become new” (2 Corinthians 5:17).
-He is born again (anew) as Jesus told Nicodemus in John 3, “Verily, verily I say unto thee, Except a man be born again, he cannot see the kingdom of God.”
+“Therefore being justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).
+(Having been confirmed, baptized, or being a member of a church does not constitute a new birth).
+“Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Corinthians 5:17).
+He is born again (anew) as Jesus told Nicodemus in John 3:3, “Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.”
 This is a spiritual birth.
 A natural birth produces a natural life, but a spiritual birth produces a spiritual life.
 Spiritual life is effected by being “born of water (the Word of God) and of the Spirit” (John 3:5).

 When “the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us” (Romans 5:5), we will be reaching out for heavenly things: loving and feeding on the Holy Scriptures and witnessing for our Lord.